Insights and Inspiration

 Definition of an AI chatbot

-Simply put, a chatbot is a program that engages in conversations with humans using Artificial Intelligence (AI) technologies such as Natural Language Understanding (NLU) and Machine Learning.
-Think of an AI chatbot as a virtual assistant that you can talk with in a two-way dialogue.
+Simply put, a chatbot is a program that engages in conversations with humans using artificial intelligence (AI) technologies such as natural language understanding (NLU) and machine learning.
+Think of an AI chatbot as a virtual/digital assistant that you can talk with in a two-way conversation.
 It can understand human language, interpret your questions and respond to them in a meaningful way.
 Now let’s delve behind the scenes to see how they work.

 How AI Chatbots Work